HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-lab-intro.md

 * {:.new-content #FHIR-28389}Systems **SHOULD** support `Observation.effectivePeriod` to accurately represent laboratory tests that are collected over a period of time (for example, a 24-Hour Urine Collection test).
 * An Observation without a value, **SHALL** include a reason why the data is absent unless there are component observations, or references to other Observations that are grouped within it.
    - For Further guidance see the [Observation Grouping] section in FHIR Specification.
+   - \*Systems that never provide an observation without a value are not required to support `Observation.dataAbsentReason`
 * See the [General Guidance Section] for further guidance on using UCUM
 * See the [LOINC scale type to FHIR data type mapping] for guidance on which `Observation.value[x]` data type to use based on the LOINC Type of Scale.
 ### Examples